kaushikdayalan/facial-keypoint-recognition-using-pytorch/README.md

 # facial-keypoint-recognition-using-pytorch
-Predicting facial keypoints using CNN from kaggle dataset
+Predicting facial keypoints using CNN from kaggle dataset (dataset not included in the repository)

 link to kaggle dataset : https://www.kaggle.com/c/facial-keypoints-detection/overview